pagkly/Zed/Investopedia4/Owners' Equivalent Rent (OER) Definition.md

 ### Key Takeaways

 -   Owners’ equivalent rent (OER) measures how much money a property owner would have to pay in rent to be equivalent to their cost of ownership.
--   OER is used to measure the value of real estate markets, where it can help direct individuals to either buy or rent based on total monthly cost.
+-   OER is used to measure the value of real [[Estate|estate]] markets, where it can help direct individuals to either buy or rent based on total monthly cost.
 -   OER tends to be linked to inflation, and so as inflation has risen so has OER.

 ## Understanding Owners' Equivalent Rent